‘General Hospital’ Spoilers: Tuesday, Feb 28 – Carly Rages, Nelle Panics

 Michael’s Stunning Confession

 Sonny has no idea the drama coming his way from his wife.
-Not only will Carly not be moving back in with Sonny, but she will break things off with him according to General Hospital spoilers.
+Not only will Carly not be moving back in with Sonny, but she will break things off with him, according to General Hospital spoilers.
 Before that kicks off, Michael tells his dad that he and Nelle are a couple now.

 Sonny can’t stand Nelle and is shocked to hear how close Nelle and Michael have grown.
-Sonny wants Nelle gone but everything is blowing up so fast.
+Sonny wants Nelle gone, but everything is blowing up so fast.
 General Hospital spoilers promise Nelle will freak out when she learns Carly knows but then will rethink things.

 #GH #GeneralHospital